 Easily amplified by stimulation

-Resources for anti-inflammation and repair are insufficient (Omega-3 Support)
+Insufficient resources for anti-inflammation and repair (Omega-3 Support)

-Even previously unnoticed stimuli can feel amplified.
-This persistent micro-inflammatory background makes it harder for follicles to enter a “safe, restorative” state (Scalp Environment & Recovery).
+Even previously unnoticed stimuli can feel amplified, making it harder for follicles to enter a “safe, restorative” state (Scalp Environment Management).

 “I’m already using very gentle methods.
 Why does it still feel off?”

-A common reason is: the scalp barrier hasn’t recovered, and even gentle care can become a stimulus.
+A common reason is: the scalp barrier hasn’t recovered.
+Even gentle care can become a stimulus (Gentle Cleansing).

 When the barrier is compromised: